xiehurricane/structor/README.md

 ### Short presentation
 Watch the presentation about how Structor works.
-This presentation shows all capabilities of Structor as development tool and describe its user interface controls: [How does Structor work ?](http://slides.com/alexanderpustovalov/deck)
+This presentation shows all capabilities of Structor as a development tool and describe its user interface controls: [How does Structor work ?](http://slides.com/alexanderpustovalov/deck)

 ### Description
 Structor is former React UI Builder.
 If you are not familiar with React UI Builder you can watch the video here: [https://www.youtube.com/watch?v=5nqOFSjXKPI](https://www.youtube.com/watch?v=5nqOFSjXKPI).